I'm a software engineer from the east of France, specialised in backend web development.

 I believe that third party code (other dependencies) should be taken into account in the complexity of the app and should as such be considered very carefully before adding one.

-Dependencies should then also be reduced to a minimum and that it's in many case better to reimplement simpler features in your projects so that it exactly match your needs and quality level.
+Dependencies should then also be reduced to a minimum and that it's in many case more pertinent in the long term to reimplement simpler features in your projects so that it exactly match your needs and quality level.

-Even if PHP may not be the best language for it, embracing its type system and third party static analysers to create "strongly" typed applications (at least as much as PHP allows) is one of the best way today (more than TDD) to make them resilient and easier to maintain.
+Embracing PHP's type system and third party static analysers to create "strongly" typed applications (at least as much as PHP allows) is one of the best way today (along with tests) to build resilient and easier to maintain applications.